-- (8) In the MUI district, mixed use (commercial uses on first floor with office uses or residential uses on upper floors) are (a) required to on lots at street intersections and within 300 feet in any direction from a street intersection, as measured from the corner formed by the lot's property lines, and (b) are allowed, but not required on the other lots. - (9) In the MUC and MUN districts, mixed use (commercial uses on first floor with office uses or residential uses on upper floors) are (a) required to on lots at street intersections and within 150 feet in any direction from a street intersection, as measured from the corner formed by the lot's property lines, and (b) are allowed, but not required on the other lots. - (10) See Section 9.07.040 (Medical Use Overlay District). - (11) See Section 9.09.260 (Mixed-Use Development). - (12) See Section 9.09.250 (Live-Work Development). - (13) See Section 9.09.270 (Outdoor Dining).
+- (8) In the GWMU, CVMU, and MDMU districts, mixed-use (commercial uses on first floor with office uses or residential uses on upper floors) are (a) required on lots at street intersections and within 300 feet in any direction from a street intersection, as measured from the corner formed by the lot's property lines, and (b) are allowed, but not required on other lots. - (9) In the CXMU and NXMU districts, mixed-use (commercial uses on first floor with office uses or residential uses on upper floors) are (a) required on lots at street intersections and within 150 feet in any direction from a street intersection, as measured from the corner formed by the lot's property lines, and (b) are allowed, but not required on other lots. - (10) See Section 9.07.040 (Medical Use Overlay District). - (11) See Section 9.09.260 (Mixed-Use Development). - (12) See Section 9.09.250 (Live-Work Development). - (13) See Section 9.09.270 (Outdoor Dining).